cabo/senml-jc/green.md

 This means that batteries or devices using CBOR to send example 3 data last 58% longer than those using JSON, contributing to less e-waste and battery waste.

+# Discussion

+The findings reported here provide arguments for using concise binary data representations in place of traditional text-based data formats.

+Whether these arguments are considered compelling depends on how compelling the counterarguments are.
+Many developers consider JSON-based communication to be easier to debug than concise binary communication.
+In practice, non-trivial amounts of JSON need a tool to look at the data just as a tool is required to look at binary data.
+To strengthen the argument here, the findings documented need to be augmented with data from other parties and additional examples, preferably including real-world onboard power consumption measurements.

+[^hmm]: What is meant here?

+On the other hand, it should be clear from first principles that a more concise message encoding provides advantages in transmission and reception power spent.
+The examples here provide a rough indication of how significant these advantages can be in messages that may be typical for IoT environments.
+Larger corpora of such messages need to be collected to obtain a quantitatively stronger statement.

 # Conclusion

 In direct comparison, the typical overhead introduced by a 'human-readable' representation in contrast to a binary representation for message transport has been presented as significant in this short contribution.

-On the one hand, the findings documented need to be augmented with additional data from other parties and additional examples including real-world onboard power consumption measurements in order to be deterministically validated.
-On the other hand, the correlated resource consumption of message computation and transmission (especially with respect to power consumption) paints a clear picture, today.
-A generic approach of establishing binary message transfer supported will improve average resource savings and therefore constitutes a paramount target.
-In combination with tooling for human readabilty this target is achievable addressing both implementers and end users.
-Future evaluations and large scale measurements are required to underpan and establish this principle approach.
+A generic approach of establishing binary message transfer supported with tooling for human readability will provide resource savings and therefore constitutes a paramount near term goal.
+Future evaluation and large scale measurements are required to underpin and establish this as a principal approach.

 --- back